JayboBaker/pyf/content/infoPages/2019-12-16-our-clients.md

 ## _SY Onghiara_

-> "James Prooduced work to a very high standard"
->
-> Captain Jon - SY Ongihiara

 ## _MY Hush_

+> "James' results are top quality, I would recommend his work to all in need for yacht finishing projects"

+Captain Stewart Boyd - MY Hush.

 ## _MY Ianya_